zavsnar/knowledge_base/kafka_definitive_guide.md

 *Sync Commit* - send a request to a broker and await a response in a blocking way.
 In case of an error, we can retry again or give up.
 Useful for stopping or revoking consumers.
 *Async Commit* - doesn't block the polling process.
 Unable to retry because the consumer can go ahead and retrying can lead to committing less offset.
 But we can use callback for logging errors or metrics purposes.

+## How to exit
+Implement `ShutdownHook` which is running in a separate thread and calls  `consumer.wakeup()` to immediately stop the long polling process with the exception `WakeupException`.
+But we don't bother about it because we don't set a big polling timeout and can just wait until the poll has been returned and stop the polling.